kmezhoud/biodiversity/README.md

   + Build/Check/Test package
 + Docker container is available.
 + Extend search to Poland and Switzerland.
 Other is coming...
++ Convert csv files to sqlite database.
+  + Faster raed of tables
+  + focus search on selcted tables
 + Add popup to select interested countries to focus on.
   + Reduce waiting time and improve reactivity of the App.
   + Limit functionalities to wanted countries